notsimon/notsimon.github.io/posts/2017-05-10-magnetic-field-interpolation.md

 \end{bmatrix}
 $$

-When defined as a linear optimization problem, the research of the most likely field potential fits in the (original) [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter) framework – which is, under some conditions, well suited algorithm for real time estimation of unknown variables.
+When defined as a linear optimization problem, the quest for the most likely field potential fits in the (original) [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter) framework – which is, under some conditions, a well suited algorithm for real time estimation of unknown variables.
 In particular, we are making use of the *update* step of the algorithm during which observations are used to correct the estimation of the state of the system.